Cold Chain Package Testing

 Cold chain products are most commonly food, pharmaceuticals, chemicals and film.
 When being transported, these products are often referred to as cold cargo.
 The objective of the cold chain is to preserve and extend the shelf life of products.
 It is crucial that these products not experience temperature conditions above or below the acceptable temperature range.

 Cold chain logistics include all steps of the transportation.
-This includes shipping and storage.
+This covers both shipping and storage.
 Cold chain is a science, technology and process.
 It is essential to product reliability.
 One failure in the chain can be catastrophic.
 That is why every single step needs to be verified.

 Temperature Validation Process